Get Our Pattern Catalog

 If you haven’t tried stack cutting before, you may want to read Keith’s article that he wrote.
 It is available on the “Free Stuff” page along with several other informative articles and videos that will help you learn more about scroll sawing.
 I hope you enjoy them and enjoy making these cute ornaments.

-International customers (outside of USA and Canada): Please contact us for actual shipping rates when ordering wood kits, our catalog or scroll saw class booklet or we may be unable to process your order since our website does not calculate shipping accurately.
+International customers (outside of USA and Canada): Please contact us for actual shipping rates when placing mail orders for wood kits, our catalog or our class booklet otherwise we may be unable to process your order since our website does not calculate shipping accurately.